tomtom94/react-easy-ssr/README.md

 ## Must know about the app

-You better use a good search engine like [Qwant.com](https://qwant.com) also, don't use Google. please.
+You better use a good search engine like [Qwant.com](https://qwant.com), don't use Google. please.

 ### Contributors and mainteners